XI inspects the Shanghai large model incubator, stressing Chinese AI ambitions - ExBulletin

 XI inspects the Shanghai large model incubator, stressing Chinese AI ambitions

-Chinese President Xi Jinping, also secretary general of the Central Committee of the Communist Party of China and president of the Central Military Commission, visits the Shanghai Foundation Model Innovation Center, a large model incubator which houses more than 100 companies in Shanghai, China East, April 29, 2025.
-Photo: Xinhua
+Chinese President Xi Jinping, also secretary general of the Central Committee of the Communist Party of China and president of the Central Military Commission, visits the Shanghai Foundation Model Innovation Center, a large model incubator which houses more than 100 companies in Shanghai, East China, April 29, 2025.
+XI XI made an inspection trip to Shanghai on Tuesday.
+[Photo/Xinhua]

+Shanghai – President Xi Jinping visited an incubator of large models in Shanghai on Tuesday, urging the city to take the lead in the development and governance of AI while highlighting the vast potential of the China industry.

 “AI technology is evolving rapidly and is entering an explosive growth phase,” said Xi, also secretary general of the Central Committee of the Chinese Communist Party (CPC) and president of the Central Military Commission, while visiting the Shanghai Foundation Model Innovation Center, a large model incubator with more than 100 companies.